-We collect your information when you interact with us for the provision of Stemnovate services or through interaction with our sites or promotions.
-The information we collect is either information you give to us, information we collect automatically, information we receive from third-parties or information you provide about other people.
+We collect your information when you interact with us for the provision of Stemnovate services or through interaction with our sites, apps or promotions.
+The information we collect is either information you give to us, the information we collect automatically, the information we receive from third-parties or information you provide about other people.

 We collect and process your information in the following ways: